How to have a Good Relationship with your Child

 Respect is another important part of a relationship with our children.
 We expect them to obey and listen to what we say, so why not listen and respect what they say to us?
 Parents can get in the habit of not listening to what their children tell them, because at the time, they may feel they are the parent, and what they say is what goes.
 But wouldn't it be nice just to sit patiently and listen to your child?
 Wouldn't you want that if you were the child?
 It matters how young people think and feel too.
 And if you show your child respect, they will likely respect you more for it as well.
 If we never give them the chance to express themselves about how they feel, it can hinder their communication with us.

-- 1Be there for your children, emotionally.They need love and affection, and need to know you care about them.
-This makes them feel safe and secure.Advertisement
+- 1They need love and affection, and need to know you care about them.
+This makes them feel safe and secure.Be there for your children, emotionally.Advertisement

-- 2Correct your children with love.Discipline isn't always punishing or giving a spanking, but also instructing and teaching to do the right things.Advertisement
+- 2Discipline isn't always punishing or giving a spanking, but also instructing and teaching to do the right things.Correct your children with love.Advertisement

 Communicate with your children, learn to listen to them, be approachable as a parent:

-- 1Put your love for your child into action.Work on your connection with the child.
-Try to see things from the child's point of view and even though this child may drive you crazy at times, but remember that this child was the cute, bouncing baby you were longing, as parents, to have.Advertisement
+- 1Work on your connection with the child.
+Try to see things from the child's point of view and even though this child may drive you crazy at times, but remember that this child was the cute, bouncing baby you were longing, as parents, to have.Put your love for your child into action.Advertisement

 - Fulfilling our promise to play a game with them later.